Providing rigorous academic training at an international standard in our pre & primary school and vocational training center.

 Our mission "To offer an inclusive education based on fairness and the belief in the diverse talents of each child."

-Stepping Stones Primary and Nursery School provides rigorous academic training and a high standard of education.
+Stepping Stones Primary, Nursery school & Vocational Training centre provides rigorous academic training and a high standard of education to all ages.
 The student body includes fee-paying, scholarship, and sponsored students- creating a fair, inclusive and diverse environment for students to expand their skills academically and socially.
-The school aims to support students from nursery through primary.
-Our newly built vocational center offers those that struggle with traditional curriculums an opportunity to learn practical skills.
+Our vocational center offers an opportunity to those who struggle with traditional curriculums.
 Stepping Stones is community centered around students to nurture and motivate them to reach their full potential.
-Volunteering and supporting our local teachers is an impactful, meaningful way to contribute if you want to volunteer in Malawi.

 The Primary School

 Alice Leaper, the founder of Stepping Stones and mother of two Malawian children, built the primary school in 2016, with the vision of providing a quality inclusive education system that benefits all families in the area.
 It started with just one block for standard 1, and after many fundraising efforts and support from sponsors/ donors, the school now has eight classes from Standards 1-8!

 Since then, Alice has driven the school to expand thanks to the support from head teachers Francis Roy, Imogen Stuart Fielding, and Carolina Hall, who have been integral to the development, growth and success of the school.
 Together, they have implemented strong and successful structures to develop the school into what it is today, year by year, block by block.
 The school continues to expand, and now offers support the wider community, including a community library and IT centre, access to solar lighting for high school students and study clubs, and a mixture of engaging and hands on vocational training courses.
 The school also runs after school permaculture clubs practicing sustainable agriculture and learning about nutrition, to interested students.